Recently, Facebook friend and former fellow church member posted a question concerning interracial and interfaith marriages.

-And what God is saying through Paul is that no matter how sweet, nice, and wonderful a non-believer may seem to be on the surface, ultimately he or she is still in rebellion against the lordship of Jesus Christ and, therefore, remains a servant of the devil.
+And what God is saying through Paul is this: no matter how sweet, nice, and wonderful a non-believer may seem to be on the surface, ultimately he or she is still in rebellion against the lordship of Jesus Christ and, therefore, remains a servant of the devil.
 We either serve Jesus or Satan and there is no middle ground.
-And “being religious” doesn’t count — some of the most heinous deeds ever perpetrated were committed by religious people, as I’ve covered in my previous post on the Crusades
+And “being religious” doesn’t count — some of the most heinous deeds ever perpetrated have been committed by religious people, 9/11 being one low-hanging fruit on that extensive list.

 So, for example, let’s say a believer is in business with a non-believer as an equal partner.
 It’s time to divvy up the profits and the believer wants to tithe (give 10% of the profits to God) in obedience to His Word while the non-believing partner thinks this is a total waste of money.
 Or supposed the unbelieving partner wants to make some business decision that is unscrupulous or illegal and the believer wants to obey the law?

 This verse doesn’t apply to employment by unbelievers because we can always quit if we are asked to do something illegal or ungodly.
-It doesn’t apply necessarily to friends because we can always leave them and make others if their behavior gets too far out of line or they start influencing us to sin against God.
+It doesn’t apply necessarily to friends. either, because we can always part company with them and make new ones should their behavior get too far out of line or they start influencing us to sin against God.

 The Bottom Line

-So here’s the bottom line: for a Christian to enter into a business partnership or marriage with an unbeliever is disobedience to divine command and, therefore, sin, period
+So here’s the bottom line: for a Christian to enter into a business partnership or marriage with an unbeliever is violating a clearly stated, unambiguous divine command and, therefore, sin, period

 Magical Thinking & Evangelistic Dating/Marriage